-A defense contractor is a business or organization that bids on contracts from the United States government to manufacture goods or provide services for the United States military and the Department of Defense.
-In some cases, defense contractors are also referred to as military contractors because all or most of their business comes from providing goods or services to the United States military.
+A defense contractor is a business or organization that bids on contracts from the government to manufacture goods or provide services for the military and/or the Department of Defense.
+In some cases, defense contractors are also referred to as military contractors because all or most of their business comes from providing goods or services to the military.

 Defense Contractor Fraud and the Whistleblower

 Defense contractor fraud occurs when defense contractors submit false claims about the products they manufacture or the services they provide the government.
 There are a number of different ways in which defense companies can cheat the government.